 Welcome to this ultimate guide on affiliate marketing for bloggers.

 In this guide, we will be talking about how bloggers can monetize their blogs effectively through affiliate marketing.
 We will be taking a look at different affiliate programs, strategies, and tools that you can use to generate the most amount of sales through your blog.

-In case you feel monetizing isn’t your problem, but growing your blog is, I recommend reading my affiliate content marketing strategy, or even the guide on starting a profitable affiliate marketing blog.
+In case you feel monetizing isn’t your problem, but growing your blog is, I recommend reading how to grow a blog quickly.

 So, why is affiliate marketing important for bloggers?
 It’s monetization.
 If bloggers are only using advertising networks, usually they will earn around $9-$20 per thousand views.
 However, this varies from niche to niche and in some cases, it can be a lot higher.
 If a blog utilizes affiliate marketing properly, that number could rise up to $100, or even $1000.
 If that same blog gets 10,000 views per month, that difference is huge.